 Writing Apps That Will Help You Craft Headlines

-If you have ever tried to research the correct way to capitalize a headline, you’ll appreciate this tool.
+If you’ve ever tried to research the correct way to capitalize a headline, you’ll appreciate this tool.
 Headline advice is frustrating because it isn’t consistent.
-There are four different styles and each has its own rules.
+There are (at least) four different styles and each has its own rules.